 Signing on to the GCC was easy for us.
 We had permission from our department head to complete the necessary documents and then it was forwarded to the Dean for final signatures.
 It all happened in a day.

-What has being part of the GCC community done for you as a faculty member?
+How has being part of the GCC impacted your institution and you as a faculty member?

 How has being part of the GCC community impacted your students and their ability to prepare for career competitiveness?